jupyter-book/mystmd/docs/table-of-contents.md

 URLs can be defined in the TOC.
 These URLs are links to external references within your table of contents.
 URLs are ignored in non-web exports.

-:::{warning}
+:::{warning} Work in progress
 Currently these URLs are also ignored in MyST sites.
-Support will be added in a future release.
+Follow https://github.com/jupyter-book/mystmd/issues/1445 for this enhancement and please provide feedback.
 :::

 ```{code} yaml